Royvil-Domingo/Web-BasedIntegratedDialysisCenterManagementSystemwithAIAssistanceforDialysisCenter/README.md

-# web2-project
+# Web-Based Integrated Dialysis Center Management System with AI Assistance for Dialysis Center in Poblacion, San Ildefonso, Bulacan
-Repository for Web Systems and Technologies 2 Project containing all files about the system basta mga notes dito
+Repository for Web Systems and Technologies 2 and Information Management Project containing all files about the system